Dr. Byron Hamlund

 Practice Manager / Registered Veterinary Technologist

-Erika Spuehler and her husband moved to the Campbell River area from Ontario in 2013, and have enjoyed every minute of it.
-In 2008, Erika graduated with distinction from the 3 year veterinary technology program offered by St. Lawrence College in Kingston, Ontario.
-She immediately passed the registration examination and has maintained her registration status ever since.
+Erika and her husband moved to the Campbell River area from Ontario in 2013, and have enjoyed every minute of it.
+In 2008, Erika graduated with distinction from the 3-year veterinary technology program offered by St. Lawrence College in Kingston, Ontario.

 Since her graduation, Erika has worked in small animal, mixed animal and emergency medicine.
-Erika’s passion for animal care and her strong belief in the human-animal bond led her to be involved with animals from an early age: from growing up on a farm to volunteering at veterinary clinics and wildlife rehabilitation centres throughout her high school and college years.
+Erika’s passion for animal care and her strong belief in the human-animal bond led her to be involved with animals from an early age: from growing up on a farm to volunteering at veterinary clinics and wildlife rehabilitation centers throughout her high school and college years.
+Recently, she took on the role of practice manager ensuring the team and hospital are constantly evolving to meet the needs of all our patients and clients.

 Sarah Kirk has lived in Campbell River since 1986.
 Sarah began her career in the veterinary field shortly after in 1988.
 Sarah then spent the next 21 years in the veterinary field, beginning as kennel assistance, then a veterinary receptionist and finally moving on to become the veterinary hospital office manager.